W.R. Phillips Ltd 80 Years

 2004 we were appointed the Audi Parts and Service agent for Taranaki.

-Also in 2004 the Company was approached by a local property developer to sell our Waiwakaiho land.
+Also, in 2004 the Company was approached by a local property developer to sell our Waiwhakaiho land.
 This land would later be developed into what we now know as The Valley Shopping Centre.
-So in 2006, after 33 years the Commercial Division was relocated to newly built premises at Connett Road, Bell Block.
+So, in 2006, after 33 years the Commercial Division was relocated to newly built premises in Connett Road, Bell Block.
 Service and Parts franchises held included Mercedes Benz Trucks and Light Commercials, Freightliner, Sterling, UD Nissan, Western Star, Fuso and Detroit Diesel.

 2008 we were appointed the Skoda Parts and Service agent for Taranaki.